V-Mayya/sql-project/index.md

 **EVENTS**: dates of natural disasters, country_unique_ID,  natural_disaster_unique_ID, magnitude of each event

 Note: Magnitudes have been determined on an integer scale by -
-- *Earthquake: Earthquake Magnitude Scale
+- *Earthquake*: Earthquake Magnitude Scale
-- *Hurricane: Saffir-Simpson Hurricane Wind Scale (from categories 1 to 5)
+- *Hurricane*: Saffir-Simpson Hurricane Wind Scale (from categories 1 to 5)
-- *Tsunami: Richter Scale/Tsunami or Seismic Magnitude Scale
+- *Tsunami*: Richter Scale/Tsunami or Seismic Magnitude Scale
-- *Volcanic Activity: Volcanic Exposivity Index (**VEI**)
+- *Volcanic Activity*: Volcanic Exposivity Index (**VEI**)
-- *Drought: Palmer Drought Severity Index
+- *Drought*: Palmer Drought Severity Index
-- *Wildfire: Measured according to class A, B and so on - converted to integers for purpose of data analysis; so class 1, 2 and so on
+- *Wildfire*: Measured according to class A, B and so on - converted to integers for purpose of data analysis; so class 1, 2 and so on
-- *Flood: **DFO** Flood magnitude scale or Flood magnitude = log (Duration × Severity × Area Affected)
+- *Flood*: **DFO** Flood magnitude scale or Flood magnitude = log (Duration × Severity × Area Affected)

 Data points with value NULL represent either N/A if magnitude is not measured in terms of an integer scale or insufficient data available.